Meet Kim M.

 She wanted to create a loving, supportive, safe forever home for her boy.
 “It has become the driving force of my life,” she says.

-The friends' group came up with the idea to create their version of a group home to care for their sons and give back to the community.
+It has also gave her best friends in parents who also have profoundly autistic kids.
+Within this group, the idea for HomeLife21 was born, the idea to create their version of a group home to care for their sons and give back to the community.

 We caught up with Kim to talk about this new venture and her drive behind it.